ganbarodigital/go_scriptish/README.md

 ### XargsTruncateFiles()

-`XargsTruncatesFiles()` treats each line of the pipeline's stdin as a filepath.
+`XargsTruncatesFiles()` treats each line of the pipeline's `Stdin` as a filepath.
 The contents of each file are truncated.
 If the file does not exist, it is created.

-Each filepath is written to the pipeline's stdout, for use by the next command in the pipeline.
+Each filepath is written to the pipeline's `Stdout`, for use by the next command in the pipeline.

 ```go
 result, err := scriptish.NewPipeline(